MrKishu/Youtube_Manager/README.md

 - Search videos using partial, case-insensitive matching
 - Update existing video details
 - Delete videos with confirmation to prevent accidental removal
-- Persistent storage using an SQL database
+- Persistent storage using an SQLite database
 - Graceful handling of invalid user inputs

 ---